cyrilletuzi/angular-async-local-storage/README.md

 - **security**: validate data with a JSON Schema,
 - **compatibility**: works around some browsers issues,
 - **documentation**: API fully explained, and a changelog!
-- **maintenance**: the lib follows Angular LTS and anticipates the next Angular version,
 - **reference**: 1st Angular library for client-side storage according to [ngx.tools](https://ngx.tools/#/search?q=local%20storage).

 ## By the same author